galaxyproject/planemo/docs/commands/serve.rst

                                       execute command with.
       --install_galaxy                Download and configure a disposable copy of Galaxy from github.
+      --no_cleanup                    Do not cleanup temp files created for and by Galaxy.
       --test_data DIRECTORY           test-data directory to for specified tool(s).
       --dependency_resolvers_config_file PATH